-To advance and strengthen the federal administrative structure, it is critical that High Courts house a HCCC that is responsible for policy formulation and has strategic control over digitization efforts in its jurisdiction.
-High Courts shall have a strong dedicated team along with the choice to determine service providers or develop their own teams, set goals for the team, supervise execution, frame appropriate contracts and conduct independent audits.
+To advance and strengthen the federal administrative structure, it is desirable that High Courts house a HCCC that is responsible for policy formulation and has strategic control over digitization efforts in its jurisdiction.
+High Courts should consider putting in place a strong dedicated team along with the choice to determine service providers or develop their own teams, set goals for the team, supervise execution, frame appropriate contracts, and conduct independent audits.

-Composition: The HCCC must consist of three sitting High Court Judges who have interest in and commitment to digitisation efforts.
-Further the HCCC shall also invite technical experts, practicing lawyers from the state bar association, and other relevant experts to be 'invitee members' of the HCCC on the lines of the SCeC.
+Composition: The HCCC may consist of three sitting High Court Judges who have interest in and commitment to digitisation efforts.
+Further the HCCC may also invite technical experts, practicing lawyers from the state bar association, and other relevant experts to be 'invite members' of the HCCC on the lines of the E-Committee, SCI.

-Roles and Responsibilities: The HCCC should be responsible for:
+Roles and Responsibilities: Ideally, the HCCC could be responsible for the following:

-- Providing inputs on implementation of the vision and policy for Phase 3. - Liaising with the DCTO to share needs, processes and other inputs into the design and development of the platform. - Set up Technology Offices, if they choose to do so, to manage their technology needs.

-- Support the configuration and adoption of the Digital Infrastructure, when it is ready.
+- Providing inputs on implementation of the vision and policy for Phase III. - Liaising with the DCTO to share needs, processes and other inputs into the design and development of the platform. - Set up Technology Offices, if they choose to do so, to manage their technology needs. - Support the configuration and adoption of the Digital Infrastructure when it is ready.
 The High Courts have the option of setting up Technology Offices in its courts to play this role or seek the guidance of the DCTO, if required, in doing so. - Review progress of the Technology Office and evaluate the realization of benefits on a periodic basis.